somestudentcoder/vorotree/README.md

 Commands should be run under a **bash** shell.

-The following command builds and run the project in development mode with Hot Reload.
+The following command builds and runs the project in development mode with Hot Reload.

 	$> npx gulp serve